simonhw/gardening-services/README.md

 </details>

 #### Footer
-The footer is displayed in a single column on small screens, with a horizontal line separating the different information block.
+The footer is displayed in a single column on small screens, with a horizontal line separating the different information blocks.
 On larger screens, these blocks are arranged in a row that uses the full width of the screen, and the horizontal lines are hidden.

 <details><summary>Comparison of Footer on small and large screens</summary>